davidgiven/fluxengine/doc/building.md

      are cheap and just have the 3.5" connectors.
 Some are _very_ cheap and have a single 3.5" connector, after the twist.)

-	 FluxEngine uses, sadly, non-standard disk numbering (there are reasons).
+     If you have **two** drives, plug them into both connectors.
+FluxEngine, sadly, non-standard disk numbering (there are reasons).
 Drive 0 is the one nearest the motherboard; that is, before the twist.
 Drive 1 is the one at the end of the cable; that is, after the twist.
 Drive 0 is the default.
-If you only have one drive, remember to plug the drive into the connector _before_ the twist.
-(Or you can tell the client to select drive 1 by using `-s :d=1`.)
+You can tell the client to select drive 1 by using `-s :d=1`.

+     If you have **one** drive, you may plug it into _either_ connector.
+     FluxEngine will autodetect it and treat it as drive 0.
+However, you'll get the most reliable electrical signal if you plug it in at the end of the cable.

+     **A note on termination:** some 5.25" drives require jumper configuration to tell them whether they're at the end of the cable or in the middle of the cable.
+3.5" drives don't, and my 5.25" drives don't, so I can't advise there.
+Consult your drive datasheet for details.

   3. **Important.** Make sure that no disk you care about is in the drive.
 	 (Because if your wiring is wrong and a disk is inserted, you'll corrupt